 These are the proposed sessions for SRCCON 2016.
-We are currently reviewing this list and will be publishing the list of accepted sessions prior to tickets going on sale on May 18.
+We are currently reviewing this list and will be publishing the list of accepted sessions prior to our ticket lottery opening on May 18.

 Proposed by Blaine Cook

 I love that SRCCON proposals are open to the public, because with just 1 hour to go before the deadline, I can see that the elephant in the room is money (try searches for "pay", "advert", "money") - there are virtually no talks about how this community can move beyond the terrible display ad optimization, paywalls and grants that many of us depend on for our income.
 More than that, can (and how) do we make independent journalism, the kind that doesn't thrive on ad impressions, work as a sustainable living, too?
 Models for money and payments have changed dramatically over the past few years - Spotify, Kickstarter, Patreon, etc., but few of these have made a real impact in the newsroom.
 Let's think cooperatively, and see what creative approaches the SRCCON community (i.e., not just biz-dev) has up their collective sleeves.